DeltaDexCSharp/-.---.-x/README.md

 I'm a hobbyist so by all means I understand if some code/methods are considered "Bad Practices".
 If you like the idea and are looking to expand it by all means, take a go.

+Project github version on hold for major update/changes.